Get News & Updates Directly To Your Inbox

-Origins of Trick-or-TreatingHistorians trace Halloween’s origins back thousands of years ago to the Celtic festival of Samhain.
-The Celts believed that dead returned to earth on October 31st.
+How Trick-or-Treating Got StartedHistorians trace Halloween’s origins back thousands of years ago to the Celtic festival of Samhain.
+The Celts believed the dead returned to the earth on October 31.
 They would light fires and offer fruit, vegetable and animal sacrifices to the dead on this day.

 As the years progressed, similar customs popped up all around Europe.
 In England, poor people would go to the doors of the wealthy and offer to pray for their dead loved ones in exchange for soul cakes.
-And in Scotland and Ireland, young people would dress up in costumes and do some sort of trick, such as singing, for treats such as food, drink or money.
+In Scotland and Ireland, young people would dress up in costumes and do some sort of trick, such as singing, for treats such as food, drink or money.

-Trick-or-Treating in the U.S.European immigrants brought a lot of these traditions to the U.S. and the modern version of Halloween began to take shape.
+Halloween in the U.S.European immigrants brought a lot of these traditions to the U.S. and the modern version of Halloween began to take shape.
 Though trick-or-treating didn’t become a common practice in the U.S until the 1940s.
-That’s right; today’s Halloween hasn’t even been around for a century!
+That’s right; today’s Halloween hasn’t even been around for a century.

 While trick-or-treating is a blast, it can also lead to some unhealthy choices – mainly eating too much sugar.
-Here are some easy ways you can prevent your little monsters from eating too many treats:
+But there are 'tricks' to making Halloween safe and healthy.

 What are your family’s traditions on Halloween?
 Tell us about your special treats in the comments.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of New Mexico, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.